 The probability of making a purchase is also high after 11-12 months of being included into the database.

 What should you do with this information?
 You should analyze how many times you interacted with the audience in that 6-month or 12-month period.
 This will help you understand how and why re-activation happens.
 Perhaps it’s your emails or blog.
+Knowing the root cause is the best way to ensure you replicate the right actions you have previously taken or get rid of what’s not working.

 The re-activation of past users can be a good KPI for your content marketers, product specialists, and other departments of your online school.